RoundBearChoi/CPP_FightingGame_2/README.md

 ### 1. Prerequisites

-Ensure you have the following
+Ensure you have the following:

 - [MSYS2](https://www.msys2.org/) with [MINGW64](https://www.mingw-w64.org/) environment
 - Git